sofiawallq/restaurant-sakura/README.md

 ### Database
-- CI Database URL (Postgres) - used to store all data
+- CI Database URL (Postgres) - used to store all data.

 ### Frameworks